 - Will not lose money if the building is destroyed in a disaster

-- Ability to rent the size and location needed at the time in your life to save money, but can still move to something larger when needed.
+- Ability to rent the size and location needed at the time in your life to save money, but can still move to something else when goals and desires change.
 Essentially assured that you are only paying for what your current needs are.